BoyangASU/Boyang_TD_RareEv/README.md

-# Mean First Passage Time Estimation
+# TD Moving Targte Problem

-This project provides a set of tools for estimating the Mean First Passage Time (MFPT) in a discrete Markov chain using different methods: Monte Carlo (MC) simulation, Temporal Difference (TD) learning with TD(0), and TD(λ) algorithms.
+This project modifies the existing code for Continuous Monte Carlo (MC), Temporal Difference (TD) learning with TD(0), and TD(λ) algorithms.

 ## Overview